scipy.signal.

 Legacy

 This function is considered legacy and will no longer receive updates.
-This could also mean it will be removed in future SciPy versions.
+While we currently have no plans to remove it, we recommend that new code uses more modern alternatives instead.
 ShortTimeFFT is a newer STFT / ISTFT implementation with more features also including a spectrogram method.
 A comparison between the implementations can be found in the Short-Time Fourier Transform section of the SciPy User Guide.

 Parameters: